Claude Lightfoot: Political career

-Following Wallace's loss in the 1948 elections, Lightfoot became more involved in the Communist Party USA.
-In 1949 He was elected Organizational secretary for the Illinois Communist Party.
+Following Wallace's loss in the 1948 elections, Lightfoot became more involved in the Communist Party.
+In 1949 he was elected Organizational secretary for the Illinois Communist Party.
 At this point in time, the president of the Illinois Communist party Gil Green was fighting federal indictment under the Smith Act of 1940, which criminalizes any act advocating for the overthrow of the US government by force or violence, a law which Lightfoot himself would become very familiar with in the future.
-Upon conviction, Green was forced to give up the presidency of the party and Claude Lightfoot took over the Illinois Communist Party under the title of Executive Secretary.
+Upon conviction his conviction in 1957, Green was forced to give up the presidency of the party and Lightfoot took over the Illinois Communist Party under the title of Executive Secretary.